Jump toUpdate content

 s3fs#[bucket_name] /mount-point fuse _netdev,allow_other,use_path_request_style,url=https://s3.fr-par.scw.cloud/ 0 0

-The file system will appear in your OS like a local file system and you can access the files like as they are on your hard drive.
+The file system of the mounted bucket will appear in your OS like a local file system.
+This means you can access the files as if they were on your hard drive.

 Please note, that there are some limitations when using S3 as a file system: